Utopia, Limited

 A New Awareness

-The characters’ British descent was easily established by changing or assigning British first names.
+The characters’ British descent was established by changing or assigning them British first names.
 For example, the Wise Men, Scaphio and Phantis become Colin Scaphio and Henry Phantis, while the Princesses Nekaya and Kalyba become the Princesses Natasha and Katherine.

 Sharing Our Revision of Utopia, Limited